 By Terri Guest and Kami Goldstein

-TERRI: I was asked to attend the APM as a member of the Insurance Task Force.
+TERRI: I was asked to attend the APM, as a member of the Insurance Task Force.
 The task force has been working on legislative solutions for the current insurance crisis, and I was honored to attend to help give an update on what we have accomplished so far.
 Kami, what is your involvement with CAI-CLAC?

 KAMI: I first became involved with CAI-CLAC as a member of the San Diego Chapter of CAI’s Legislative Support Committee (LSC) in 2021 after attending my first Advocacy Week, virtually.
-Prior to attending this I had no knowledge of how the legislative process worked for new bills which affect HOAs.
-After being a member of the committee for a year I was appointed as the CAI-CLAC Liaison in 2023 and now I am currently a newly appointed Delegate to CAI-CLAC for the San Diego Chapter.
+Prior to attending the APM,I had no knowledge of how the legislative process worked for new bills which affect HOAs.
+After being a member of the LSC committee for a year, I was appointed as the CAI-CLAC Liaison in 2023, and now I am currently a newly appointed Delegate to CAI-CLAC for the San Diego Chapter.

 I know that AB2114, which provides the addition of civil engineers to the list of those who can conduct inspections to exterior elevated elements was a big win.
-Kami, what do you think was the most significant accomplishment for 2024?
+Kami, what do you think was the most significant accomplishment for CAI-CLAC in 2024?

-KAMI: As a Community Association Manager in the industry for over 17 years, I am especially excited about AB 2159 (Electronic Balloting).One of the challenges up until now has been getting homeowners to turn in their paper ballots.
-I am hopeful this will help Associations get more involvement in the Election of Directors and Annual Meetings of the Membership.
+KAMI: As a Community Association Manager in the industry for over 17 years, I am especially excited about AB 2159 (Electronic Balloting).
+One of the challenges up until now has been getting homeowners to turn in their paper ballots.
+I am hopeful this will help community associations get more involvement in the Election of Directors and Annual Meetings of the Membership.

 TERRI: In your previous article, you mentioned how managers often only find out about legislation after they are passed into law.
 You decided to get involved with CAI-CLAC so you could have more insight into upcoming legislation so you could not only better prepare, but also have more involvement in the development stages of new laws.
 How did attending the APM help with your goals?

-TERRI: We heard from our California Legislative Advocate, Louie Brown as well as the CAI’s Senior Vice President of Government & Public Affairs Dawn Bauman.
+TERRI: We heard from our California Legislative Advocate, Louie Brown, as well as the CAI’s Senior Vice President of Government & Public Affairs, Dawn Bauman.
 Of course, the discussion of insurance and the issues both in our state and nationwide was very interesting to me.
 What aspects of their reports resonated most with you?

 KAMI: I am always impressed by Louie Brown’s involvement as our California Legislative Action Committee Advocate.
 He is an integral part of this process, and we are very lucky to have him.
 He has great insights into what the political climate is in the State of California, which is very helpful to our discussion about which areas to make a legislative priority.
 Prior to attending this meeting, I did not realize how CAI-CLAC decided which areas of the legislature to address and now I have a much better understanding.
 I agree with Stacie Donnelly’s comment about being in the presence of a celebrity when Dawn Bauman is in attendance.
 I am always very impressed with how knowledgeable she is including statewide trends, national trends, and identifying them to inform the Annual Planning Meeting process.
 I think she brings great insight to committee members so that we can make informed decisions about how to address the legislature.